 The judge will say at the start that you must not discuss the case with anyone except your fellow jurors and then only in the privacy of the jury room.
-You must not post any details of the case on any social media.
 No juror should have any contact with an accused person.
 It is a criminal offence for anyone to try to obtain information from a juror about any of the matters discussed by the jury, even long after the trial has ended.